-Valuation of Investments Plan investments are reported at fair value.
-Money market funds are reported at cost, which approximates fair value.
-Fixed income and equity securities are valued at the last reported sales price.
-Alternative investments, private equity, real estate, and fixed income funds are reported at net asset value.
+Valuation of Investments - The Plan investments are reported based on the following valuations:

+- Money market funds are reported at cost, which approximates fair value. - Fixed income and equity securities are valued at fair value based on the last reported sales price. - Alternative investment, private equity, real estate, and fixed income funds are reported at net asset value.

-Basis of Accounting The Plan is maintained using the accrual basis of accounting.
+Basis of Accounting - The Plan is maintained using the accrual basis of accounting.
 Employee and employer contributions are recognized as revenue in the period in which the employee services are performed.
-Expenses are recognized when they are incurred and revenues are recognized when they are earned.
+Expenses are recognized when they are incurred, and revenues are recognized when they are earned.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
-Accounting Principles Generally Accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Generally Accepted Accounting Principles (GAAP) in the United States of America require management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, the actual results could differ from those estimates.

-Realized Gains and Losses Realized Gains and losses, the difference between the proceeds of sale and original costs of investments sold for the year ended September 30, 2019 were \$40,073,157.
+Realized Gains and Losses - The difference between the sell value and purchase value of investments sold during the fiscal year ended September 30, 2021 was \$71,603,182.